Fleny113/Hexus/README.md

 Old versions of hexus (< 0.6) used a .yaml file stored at `$XDG_CONFIG_HOME/hexus.yaml`.

-This format is no longer accepted, however you can use the `migrate` command to update your configuration from the old single-file .yaml based file to the new multi-file .toml configuration.
+This format is no longer accepted, however you can use the `migrate-config` command to update your configuration from the old single-file .yaml based file to the new multi-file .toml configuration.

 After updating if you want to preserve the old logs you should move them from `$XDG_STATE_HOME/hexus/applications` to `$XDG_STATE_HOME/hexus/logs`